ntalib/Anomaly-Detection-Movie-Recommendations-System/README.md

-## Project Schema: Estimating the parameters for a Gaussian distribution
+## Project Schema 1: Estimating the parameters for a Gaussian distribution

 To estimate the parameters (miu, sigma squared) of the ith feature by using the following equations.